-- • Diwali means home for India as 82% of people intend to celebrate Diwali at their homes followed by a very small chunk mentioning native place, resorts etc.
+- Diwali means home for India as 82% of people intend to celebrate Diwali at their homes followed by a very small chunk mentioning the native place, resorts etc.

-- • Office Appliances are the least desired gift for Diwali with only 11% of people looking for it whereas sweet boxes are the most desired one (78%)
+- Office Appliances are the least desired gift for Diwali with only 11% of people looking for them whereas sweet boxes are the most desired one (78%)

-- • The top memories been missed the most are bursting crackers, missing friends, having fun, sweets & celebrating with family
+- The top memories have been missed the most are bursting crackers, missing friends, having fun, sweets & celebrating with family

-- • Close to two-third respondents wish there were less noise & firecrackers during Diwali indicating increasing awareness & concern about sound & air pollution
+- Close to two-thirds respondents wish there were less noise & firecrackers during Diwali indicating increasing awareness & concern about sound & air pollution

-- • 90% of people are aware of the Supreme Court ban on the sale of firecracker in Delhi
+- 90% of people are aware of the Supreme Court ban on the sale of a firecracker in Delhi